-They explore the choices made regarding how college is paid for, who made those choices, resources used, and how much from each resources was used.
+They explore the choices made regarding how college is paid for, who made those choices, resources used, and how much from each resource was used.

 Sallie Mae found that, not unexpectedly, families use a variety of financial sources to pay for college.
 The combined income and savings of parents and students makes up for nearly half (47%) of the funds families use to cover the entire cost of school.

 On average, parents contribute almost three-quarters of those funds (34% of the total cost of college), while 13% of the total cost of college is the student’s responsibility.
 Parental income is the predominant source of money set aside for college, used to pay for more than half of a student’s attendance cost.
 Parents’ savings only account for two-fifths of coverage.
 Therefore, parent income at the time of enrollment has a huge effect on the ability to pay for a child’s college education.

 Parents and students also each use borrowed money to cover some education costs.
 On average, parents pay 10% of the total amount due with borrowed funds; students cover 14% with student loans and other debt-forming sources.